≡ Menu

-There is nothing wrong with you and that you’re not from Holland, which will mean that not having heard of a Keeshond is perfectly acceptable.
-The funny thing is that you may even have met a Keeshond or two and not even have realized it, because these guys are often mistake by those not super familiar with the breed as a different “type” of do all together.
+Have you never heard of a Keeshond?
+That’s OK unless you’re from Holland, in which case there might be something wrong with you because, in Holland, the Keeshond is the official national dog of that country!
+But let’s assume there is nothing wrong with you and that you’re not from Holland, which means that not having heard of a Keeshond is perfectly acceptable.
+The funny thing is that you may even have met a Keeshond or two and not even have realized it because these guys are often mistaken by those unfamiliar with the breed as a different “type” of do together.

 This is why…

-We wanted to take a moment and discuss the Keeshond dog breed so that if you’re ever given the opportunity to perhaps make one of these awesome little dogs your own, you’ll know for sure if it’s a good idea or not.
+We wanted to take a moment and discuss the Keeshond dog breed so that if you’re ever allowed to make one of these excellent little dogs your own, you’ll know for sure if it’s a good idea.

 So, without further ado, let’s dive right in!